CyVerse-learning-materials/container_camp_workshop_2019/cyverse/de_docker.rst

 .. warning::

-	If you already have your own Docker image or Docker image of interest is hosted on public repositories (Dockerhub or quay.io or some other public repository), then you can skip to step 3
+	If you already have your own Docker image or a Docker image of interest is already hosted on a public repository(s) (Dockerhub or quay.io or some other public repository), then you can skip to Step 3

 .. _Build and test your Docker images: